Tyrrrz/Tyrrrz.me/data/blog/target-type-inference/index.md

 ## Summary

 Although type inference in C# has its limits, we can push them a bit further with the help of implicit conversion operators.
-Using a simple trick shown in this article, we can simulate target type inference, enabling some potentially interesting design opportunities.
+Using a simple trick shown in this article, we can simulate target-type inference, enabling some potentially interesting design opportunities.